 “Somehow, within the context of eternity, God will use suffering for His purposes, and we can trust Him to do so.”- Nik Ripken, The Insanity of Obedience

 I don’t pretend to be as smart as the theologians and philosophers already broaching this subject, but I have lived through enough pain of my own to gain some perspective.
-I have experienced sexual, emotional, and physical abuse.
+I have experienced sexual, emotional, mental, and physical abuse.
 Therefore, I intimately know what it is to be victimized, and also understand what it is like to parent children who have been also.
 I have many reasons to live with a victim mentality—I was a real victim for many years, and I did live with a victim mentality for quite some time—until Christ set me free.
 Instead of continually pondering why God let all of these things happen, I had to come to the point of accepting that I may never understand why some of the bad things happened.

-Instead, I choose to become like a little child and have faith that my Father knows, sees it all, and has a far greater plan for my good, His glory, and eternal impact than anything my finite mind can comprehend.
+Instead, I chose to become like a little child and have faith that my Father knows, sees it all, and has a far greater plan for my good, His glory, and eternal impact than anything my finite mind can comprehend.

 Jesus says that unless we become like a little child we can not enter the kingdom of God (Matthew 18:3), but once we do, the Kingdom opens up to us here and now.
 Simple, childlike faith and complete trust that we have a good Father will do far more to chase away the victim mentality than anything else.